-vi) Design and build
+f) Design and build

 Design and build tender for a project should only be called after confirmation of a definite and acceptable execution plan in order to minimize wasteful effort and resources.
-Tenderers should be properly guided with a well documented design brief and proper design concept with provision for pre-tender clarification meeting(s) so that there is no unnecessary wasted effort.
+Tenderers should be properly guided with a well-documented design brief and proper design concept with provision for pre-tender clarification meeting(s) and site visit so that there is no unnecessary wasted effort.